amit751/pre-course-2021-final-boilerplate/README.md

 # ![Scale-Up Velocity](./readme-files/logo-main.png) Pre Course Project - Todo List 📋
+<h1>hi my name is amit mor and this is my final projact at the cyber4s pre-corse</h1>
 This project will include most of the topics we have learnt so far.
 This repository includes a basic skeleton template with automated tests, use it for your submissions.